rtcottle/social-network/README.md

 ## Features

+This app allows you to create, update, and remove users, add friends, add thoughts, and reactions to thoughts.

 ## How to Contribute

 Github

 ## Tests

 Open the integrated terminal and run npm run start.
-Then open insomnia and run get and post requests to read or create posts.
+Then open insomnia and run get, post, put, and delete requests to both users and thoughts to see them change.

 ## Questions